brisbanemakerspace/bms-wiki/tools/digifab/elegoomars2pro.md

 # Induction Process
 This tool is a "Red Tool" which means it can only be used under the supervision of our staff.
 The resins involved in the printing process are extremely toxic and require special procedures, chemicals, and PPE to operate safely.

-If you would like to learn how to use this tool, visit during our staffed hours and we'll give you an induction.
+If you would like to learn how to use this tool, visit during our open night and we'll give you an induction.
 Please note however, that use must be supervised by staff.
 We recommend you use our [job completion service](/services/job-completion) for resin prints if you're not available during staffed hours.

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.